voicebase/voicebase-docs/docs/data-formats/configuration.rst

 - line 7 (``"stereo": {``): for mono scenarios, specify ``"speakerName": "Speaker"`` instead of ``stereo`` - all channels will be mixed into a single audio channel prior to speech recognition processing
 - line 35 (``"groupName": "finance"``): this spotting group must be created before it is used
 - line 40 (``"enableDiscovery": true``): Default is false - knowledge discovery is disabled by default
-- line 41 (``"enableExternalDataSources": true``): Default is true - only effective if enableDiscovery is true
 - line 45 (``"enableNumberFormatting": false``): Default is true
 - line 48 (``"enableProfanityFiltering": true``): Default is false
 - line 53 (``"vocabularyName": "earningsCalls"``): this vocabulary must be created before it is used